 Visit Little Island

-And of course, there are numerous museums, plays, and musicals that are now re-opening so there is plenty to do indoors for those days that are chilly or hot.
-It is Fall, after all, so the weather can be unpredictable!
+And, of course, there are numerous museums, plays, and musicals that are now re-opening, so there is plenty to do indoors on those days that are chilly or hot.
+It is Fall, after all so the weather can be unpredictable!

 #11 – Tampa, Florida